QW1994/PARA/Clus/GroupbyDoc/readme.txt

 change the number 10 to any other filter number x for selecting a co-localized group which has x points' doc > than 0.4

 3. how to run this script
-conda activate xxx
+left click in the empty space of the folder conda activate clus python find_ColCluster.py
-python find_ColCluster.py
+# tips :  input several front letters such as  "fi" and tap "table buttom" on keyboard , this can help input the fullname automatic

 or run this code in an IDE pycharm